- 3/4 cup sugar

-- In a large saucepan, combine the sugar, cornstarch and salt.
+- In a large saucepan, combine sugar, cornstarch and salt.
 Gradually add water, stirring until smooth.
 Stir in 2 cups of blueberries.
-Bring to a boil; cook and stir for 1-2 minutes or until thickened.
-Remove from the heat; cool to room temperature.
+Bring to a boil; cook and stir until thickened, 1-2 minutes.
+Remove from heat; cool to room temperature.

-- Spoon remaining blueberries into the crust; top with cooled blueberry mixture.
-Cover and refrigerate for 1-2 hours or until chilled.
+- Gently stir remaining blueberries into cooled blueberry mixture.
+Spoon into crust.
+Refrigerate, covered, until chilled, 1-2 hours.
 Serve with whipped cream.
 Yield: 8 servings.